 Castro immediately reminded me of the much-lauded Argentine film Nine Queens, particularly in terms of the outcast heroes and its fast-paced swindling.
 It doesn't quite have the profound neo-liberal, capitalist comment that Nine Queens has.
 Castro's film style also resonates with Godard, certainly through its chapter-by-chapter organisation (Vivre sa vie-esque?).

-A case of a film's likability being unrelated to, or sadly mitigated by, its obvious immaturity.
-Still, super likeable.
-The full-tilt pacing is perfect to showcase Moguillansky's editing chops, w/ delightful results riffing on eg Bresson's Pickpocket, Truffaut, Rivette...
-Full of cinematic/literary references, in fact, all elevated to a postmodern mania.
+A case of a film's likability being unrelated to its obvious immaturity.
+Super likeable, actually.
+The full-tilt pacing is perfect to showcase Moguillansky's editing chops, with delightful results riffing on eg Bresson's Pickpocket, Truffaut, Rivette...
+Full of cinematic/literary references, in fact.
+All elevated to a postmodern mania.
 Beckett on meth.
 Less a great film than a lure but, I'll bite!